Martyna Kubka

 Martyna Kubka (born 19 April 2001) is a Polish tennis player.
-She has a career-high WTA ranking of 305 in singles, achieved on 22 July 2024, and a career-high WTA ranking of 123 in doubles, achieved on 21 April 2025.
+She has a career-high WTA ranking of 230 in singles, achieved on 15 June 2026, and a career-high ranking of world No. 123 in doubles, achieved on 21 April 2025.

 Career

 Kubka made her WTA Tour main-draw debut at the 2021 WTA Poland Open in the doubles competition.
 Her singles tour-level debut was at the 2022 Poland Open, losing to Elisabetta Cocciaretto in the first round.

 Kubka made her debut for Poland in the Billie Jean King Cup in November 2023 playing doubles in the Finals.

-Partnering Weronika Falkowska, she won the doubles title at the 2024 WTA 125 Poland Open, defeating Céline Naef and Nina Stojanović in the final.
+Partnering Weronika Falkowska, she won the doubles title at the WTA 125 2024 Polish Open, defeating Céline Naef and Nina Stojanović in the final.
+At the 2025 Polish Open, Kubka teamed up with Isabelle Haverlag and reached the final for the second year in succession, but lost to Weronika Falkowska and Dominika Šalková.